top of page

 Will I receive a certification upon completing the program?

 Yes.
-Participants who complete the five-week course will receive a certification via email, which can be used as evidence of professional training or continuing education.
+Participants who complete the seven-week course will receive a certification via email, which can be used as evidence of professional training or continuing education.

 Is there a community element to the course?

 Yes.
-The course offers a sense of community through regular sessions over five-weeks and the option to join a Discord community (tentative) to connect with others interested in neurodivergence.
+The course offers a sense of community through regular sessions over seven-weeks and a Discord community to connect with others interested in neurodivergence.

 What happens after I email to apply for the course?